outline/acm/README.md

 # outline-acm

 This script can be run on Heroku using CRON and will automatically create and manage a wildcard SSL certificate issued by LetsEncrypt.
+If you're running a Heroku application with dynamic subdomains this is a great way to get a free SSL cert.
 Found this useful?
 Considering [sponsoring our open source](https://github.com/sponsors/outline).

 ## Deployment